tushara04/esp32led_makerspace_doc/README.md

 and reboot the laptop.
 The user is now in the uucp group, making the port accessible to the IDE.

 ---
+### Further Tweaks
+After the LED lights up, the build is complete.
+The Alexa can now be used to control the LED.
+The code can further be edited to allow Alexa to control its brightness, have it blink, etc. Any adjustments supported by the LED can be integrated in the code and be controlled using Alexa.
+I tried changing the brightness of the LED by making some edits to the code, and while the Serial Monitor highlighted the changes made on the brightness using Alexa, the LED showed no distinction.
+The code and the setup need to be further played with to make these to work.

+> **tip: be careful when assigning name to your device.
+If it's hard to catch, given your accent or surrounding noise, Alexa may not be able to identify the device and control it.
+After it didn't work for me, I changed the name, but it stopped working, and any name wouldn't work.
+Later I realized, the new names, for some reason which I haven't yet figured out, were not getting registered, and the original name was still saved but just poorly heard before.**

 ## Acknowledgement
 The project was carried out with the help of the Makerspace Lab team at Ashoka University on 21st April 2025.